 Below: Fall leaf color with a nutlet cluster.

-Notes: This species is considered indigenous to the Garden area in that Eloise Butler transplanted a specimen on June 3, 1907, that she obtained from "the vicinity of the Lake Street Bridge" (in Minneapolis).
+Notes: Eloise Butler transplanted a specimen into the Garden on June 3, 1907, that she obtained from "the vicinity of the Lake Street Bridge" (in Minneapolis).
 This becomes somewhat confusing as she used the name Carpinus americana, which is a species native to the SE U.S. not Minnesota and, unless planted by someone, not native to the area.
 That scientific name, Carpinus americana, is now classified as Carpinus caroliniana Walter subsp. caroliniana.
 The only Minnesota native of this genus is ssp. virginiana - so Eloise may have slightly mis-identified it.
 However, on Oct.
 5, 1913 she brought in two plants from Kelsey's Nursery in North Carolina, in which area both subspecies grow.
 Martha Crone reported planting the tree in 1934 using the name C. caroliniana.
 It was most recently planted by Susan Wilkins in 2006 and 2012.
 The species native to Minnesota, subsp. virginiana, is found in over half the counties, including the metro area.
 In North America it is found in the eastern half of the continent, except the gulf coast and the Canadian Maritime Provinces.

 Uses: The wood of the tree is very hard, white, heavy, with close grain, but rots rapidly and must be kept away from moisture.
 It works with difficulty and use is restricted to small things that need to take a beating, like tool handles and mallets.